mikeoliphant/nam-cpu-trainer/README.md

 ## Usage

-Binaries for Windows x64 and Linux x64 can be downloaded from the [Releases](https://github.com/mikeoliphant/nam-cpu-trainer/releases) section.
-Note that these binaries require a *reasonably* modern
+Pre-built binaries for Windows x64, Linux x64 and Mac Arm64 can be downloaded from the [Releases](https://github.com/mikeoliphant/nam-cpu-trainer/releases) section.
+Note that the x64 binaries require a *reasonably* modern
 CPU that supports the AVX2 instruction set.
+The Mac binary is only for Arm64 (not intel) Macs and will likely require some fiddling to let Apple's security let you run it.

 ```
 nam-cpu-trainer [--help] [--version] --input <input.wav> --output <output.wav> [--channels <numChannels>] [--threads <numThreads>] [--epochs <maxEpochs>]